It’s time for the first Potluck of 2016 for I Heart Cooking Club

 I substituted the salsa for my second favorite (my very favorite has corn and black beans in it and I wasn’t sure how that would work) and used elbow macaroni since that’s what I had.

 The mac & cheese turned out really good and I plan on making it again.
-I also want to try some of his other recipes since this is the first one I made.
+I also want to try some of his other recipes since this is the first one of his that I’ve made.
 You can visit his site here.

 I made this for I Heart Cooking Club